 Ah good old Foxtel – it changed the Australian landscape forever in the 1990s and continues to keep us fixated with some top US shows and various sports channels.
 Foxtel is the go-to source for Game of Thrones, as well as HBO shows like The Night Of and Boardwalk Empire.
 Foxtel also has exclusive rights to several NRL and AFL games a week, with all games aired live and offered as an alternative to free to air TV coverage.
 The American leagues are also available through the ESPN affiliation, as well as various European soccer leagues.
 If Foxtel has the deeds to a sport or show you like, you’re probably going to sign up.
 Quality sports coverage is where Foxtel still has the edge over streaming sites like Netflix and Stan.

 However, Foxtel is definitely on the ball when it comes to on-demand content, too.
-Foxtel has introduced Foxtel Go and Foxtel Play to keep up with consumer demand.
-Foxtel Go is basically an app for customers to stream shows on the go, while Foxtel Play is a subscription streaming service available for non-Foxtel customers, too.
+It has introduced Foxtel Now and Foxtel Go to keep up with changing consumer demand.
+Foxtel Go is basically an app for customers to stream shows on the go, while Foxtel Now is a subscription streaming service available for non-Foxtel customers, too.

 Foxtel is arguably the most premium pay TV service available in Australia, which is reflected by its prices.
 Its channel packs start at about $26 a month, plus an installation/equipment fee.
-For this $26 you’ll get the basic entertainment pack with channels including Fox8 and TV Hits, while the sports and drama packs start at around $50 a month, with the Platinum HD pack (including all packs in HD) costing $137 a month.
-Foxtel Play starts at $10 a month but you’re relegated to streaming only, and content at this price is quite limited.
+For this $26, you’ll get the basic entertainment pack with channels including Fox8 and TV Hits, while sports and drama packs start at around $50 per month, with the Platinum HD pack (including all packs in HD) costing $137 per month.
+Foxtel Now starts from $10 a month, but you’re relegated to streaming only, and content at this price is quite limited.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who subscribe to a paid TV or video streaming service and pay the bills – in this case, 2,326 people.
+Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who subscribe to a pay TV/streaming service and they pay the bills – in this case, 3,308 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Australian Pay TV & Streaming Services - February 10th
+Australian Pay TV & Streaming - May 24th

-Australian Pay TV & Streaming Services - January 7th
+Australian Pay TV & Streaming - April 16th